Myth-Busting Insurance Myths: Fact or Fiction?

 Myth 3: You’re Covered Under Your Policy while Driving your Company’s Car

-If you deliver pizza on the weekends but you’re not an employee of the restaurant and you get into an accident with your car, you’re on your own.
+This one depends on your contract with the company.
+If you deliver pizza on the weekends but you’re not an employee of the restaurant you could be in trouble.
+Get into an accident with your car and you’re on your own.
 The company’s insurance will not cover you.
-According to NBC News, you are not protected by your personal auto insurance if you are self-employed and driving your own car for work purposes.
+You are not protected by your personal auto insurance if you are self-employed and driving your own car for work purposes.